-I When the queue length is less than start, packets will not be dropped.

-1 When the queue length is bigger than start, the incoming packets begin to be dropped randomly.
-The longer the queue, the higher the drop rate.

-I The drop rate increases linearly with the queue length.
+- When the queue length is less than start, packets will not be dropped. - When the queue length is bigger than start, the incoming packets begin to be dropped randomly.
+The longer the queue is, the higher the dropping rate is. - The rate for packet loss rises along with the increase of the queue length.

-1.2 QoSConfiguration Task List
+1.2 QoS Configuration Task List